dotnet-bem/system-web-bem/README.md

 ### Specificity of BEM projects
 [BEM](https://en.bem.info) (Block-Element-Modifier) is the frontend development methodology, which was created in [Yandex](https://yandex.com/company).
 It is based on the component approach.
 BEM is also the set of tools for comfortable development according to principles of methodology.
 BEM hepls to develop the sites faster and support them for a long time.

-According to the BEM principles, application consists from independent blocks, which located in separate folders.
+According to the BEM principles, application consists of independent blocks, which located in separate folders.
 Each block is implemented in several technologies (templates, styles, client-side code).
-Blocks should be built into the bundles to use them in the running application.
+Blocks should be assembled into the bundles to use them in the running application.

 Bundle declaration is a file with the list of blocks, which should be in a bundle.
 On the base of declaration assembler will build a bundles according to dependencies of blocks and levels of redifinition.
 Bundle is built separately for each technology.
 During the application is running the bundle of templates is used for html generation (on the server and the client side), js bundles and style bundles are included in the pages and used on client side.